gitter-badger/javascript-3/string/string.md

 #### 2. Multiple lines when too many characters

 - Strings that cause the line to go over **100** characters should be written across multiple lines using string concatenation.
+- *Note that: if overused, long strings with concatenation could impact performance.*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>